harness/ff-proxy/examples/redis_mtls/README.md

  # Redis mTLS Authentication Example

 This example demonstrates how to run ff-proxy with Redis using mutual TLS (mTLS) authentication.
 This setup provides secure, encrypted communication between ff-proxy and Redis with certificate-based client authentication.

 ## 🔒 What is mTLS?

 Mutual TLS (mTLS) is an authentication method where both the client and server verify each other's identity using certificates.
+Unlike regular TLS (which only verifies the server), mTLS requires both parties to present valid certificates.
 This provides:
 - **Encryption**: All data between ff-proxy and Redis is encrypted
-- **Authentication**: Redis verifies the client's identity via certificates
+- **Mutual Authentication**: Both Redis and ff-proxy verify each other's identity via certificates
-- **Authorization**: Only clients with valid certificates can connect
+- **Strong Authorization**: Only clients with valid certificates signed by the trusted CA can connect

 ## 📋 Prerequisites